sheosi/device-setup/README.md

 One of the easiest ways to take care of this is to use Raspberry Pi's embedded hotspot when it can't connect to a Wi-Fi (or Ethernet for some models) and configure the connection throught there.

+## Features

+* Detect automatically when the device is not connected
+* Show hotspot for wi-fi configuration
+* Dark mode

 ## Usage

 1. `sh setup.sh` once for installing everything and seting up (Note: you will need [Rust](https://www.rust-lang.org/tools/install))